-The beautiful town of Amfilochia is built at the edge of Amvrakikos bay at the foot of two hills.
+The beautiful town of Amfilohia is built at the edge of Amvrakikos bay at the foot of two hills and is the capital city of Valtos province.

 In 1908 it was officially renamed Amfilohia (from the ancient name Amfilohiko Argos).
 It was called Karvassaras until then, for there used to be a caravan station in the region called ‘Caravan Serai’ during the Ottoman occupation.
 Amfilohia was liberated from the Ottomans in 1829..